Coronation Chicken Recipe

 - Blend in the mayonnaise, then fold in the whipped cream.
 Adjust taste with some lemon juice.
 Fold in your chopped, cooked chicken and refrigerate until needed.

-The original recipe called fro 4 tinned apricots, instead of the apricot jam.
+The original recipe called for 4 tinned apricots, instead of the apricot jam.
 You can use those if you wish, or 2 tablespoons of chutney.
 In place of the whipped cream, you can use Greek yoghurt (other kinds would be too runny).
 For the chicken, use 5 or 6 breasts or legs or a combination of both, or 1 small chicken.
-Cook the chicken, let it cool, then remove the meat from the bones and chop it up into bite-sized pieces.
+If using chicken with bones in it, cook the chicken, let it cool, then remove the meat from the bones and chop it up into bite-sized pieces.

 Tried this recipe?Let us know how it was!